awsdocs/amazon-dynamodb-developer-guide/doc_source/using-service-linked-roles.md

 ## Service\-Linked Role Permissions for DAX<a name="service-linked-role-permissions"></a>

 DAX uses the service\-linked role named `AWSServiceRoleForDAX`\.
-This role allows DAX to call AWS services on behalf of your DAX cluster\.
+This role allows DAX to call services on behalf of your DAX cluster\.

 **Important**
 The `AWSServiceRoleForDAX` service\-linked role makes it easier for you to set up and maintain a DAX cluster\.
 However, you must still grant each cluster access to DynamoDB before you can use it\.
 For more information, see [DAX Access Control](DAX.access-control.md)\.